Personal Statement: do's and don't's

 However, don't let non-academic achievements overshadow discussion of your subject.
 In short, Oxbridge are only interested in your academic interests, they are not looking for all-rounders.
 Unless you can explicitly relate your other activities back to your chosen subject, you should not devote any more space to them than a brief sentence at the end of the statement.

 Keeping it balanced

 Your personal statement is your calling card, but it is not an essay, and as such it should broadly reflect a cross-section of your interests.
-What we mean by this is do not spend the whole personal statement writing about just one thing.
+Oxbridge values the ability to write about topics strategically, and so it's important not to spend the whole personal statement focusing on just one thing.
 If you love Contract Law and the precedent set in the case of Foakes v Beer is particularly interesting to you, that’s great, but if you spend four paragraphs debating the merits of the case, then your personal statement will lack balance, and will show up your inability to plan your writing coherently.

 Oxford and Cambridge want to see that you have several academic interests, be these topics from your A-level studies or from extra reading you might have done, so structure your personal statement to reflect this.